ubernostrum/django-registration/docs/activation-workflow.rst

     encoded_username:timestamp:signature

-where `encoded_username` is the username of the new account, (URL-safe) base64-encoded, `timestamp` is a base62-encoded timestamp of the time the user registered, and `signature` is an HMAC-verified (URL-safe) base64 encoding of the username and timestamp.
+where `encoded_username` is the username of the new account, `timestamp` is the timestamp of the time the user registered, and `signature` is an HMAC of the username and timestamp.
+The username and HMAC will be URL-safe base64 encoded; the timestamp will be base62 encoded.

 Django's implementation uses the value of the :data:`~django.conf.settings.SECRET_KEY` setting as the key for HMAC;